AdobeDocs/experience-manager-65.en/help/assets/content-fragments-managing.md

 >[!NOTE]
 >
->Many of these are [standard actions for Assets](/help/assets/managing-assets-touch-ui.md) and/or the [Desktop App](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html).
+>Many of these are [standard actions for Assets](/help/assets/managing-assets-touch-ui.md) and/or the [AEM desktop app](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html).

 ## Opening the Fragment Editor {#opening-the-fragment-editor}